Uninett/Argus-frontend/README.md

 ![build](https://github.com/Uninett/Argus-frontend/workflows/Node.js%20CI/badge.svg)
 [![codecov](https://codecov.io/gh/Uninett/Argus-frontend/branch/master/graph/badge.svg)](https://codecov.io/gh/Uninett/Argus-frontend)

+> [!WARNING]
+> This project is no longer under active development and will be mothballed
+> this year.
+Make an issue in https://github.com/Uninett/Argus if you want to
+> take over development.
+Note also that it needs to be upgraded to use API v2
+> as API v1 will also be mothballed this year.

 The Argus-frontend provides a graphical web interface to use with Argus.
 It has been built using React with TypeScript.
 The backend can be found at https://github.com/Uninett/Argus.